korkje/adt/readme.md

 }
 ```

-While you can't do this using enums in TypeScript, you could do something like this:
+While you can't do this using enums in TypeScript, you can still take advantage of algebraic data types like so:

 ```typescript
 type Ip = {